CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 If, however, myAwesomeWidgetExpression was static, we could just use `myLayer.on('loaded', ()=>{...});`.

-### Scalars: what is total of ...? what is the average of ...? what is the maximum ...?
+### Scalars: what is the total of ...? what is the average of ...? what is the maximum ...?

-TODO example

 #### What is the average price in the entire dataset?